AlphaWolf369X/todo-stack-demo/README.md

 Full-Stack To-Do Application
 A minimal but working todo app stack.
-Designed to demonstrate end-to-end ownership— from schema to deployment.
+Designed to demonstrate end-to-end ownership, from schema to deployment.
 Tech Stack

 Backend – Node.js, Express